Whilst we announced what we were doing at the Rouleur Classic in 2016, actually getting there and executing it was a different matter!

 After having visited the previous year's exhibition at Vinopoilis, Bruce was keen to show us the new space, so on a trip to London in May, we first saw Victoria House.
 There was little doubt that Bruce had picked a winner for the new location for the 2016 edition, it was the beautiful art deco ballroom that stuck in our minds that would be the location for the talks and interviews.

-We were keen to make the very best of this fantastic opportunity, so the first thing we embarked on was getting some accurate retro key rings designed that featured some of our retro peloton.
+We were keen to make the very best of this fantastic opportunity, so the first thing we embarked on was getting some accurate jersey key rings designed that featured some of our retro peloton.
 After much discussion in the office, we settled on the ADR, Z Vetements, Molteni and La Vie Claire.

 Getting them delivered on-time was challenging at times, but thankfully they arrived in time for the Rouleur team to add them to everybody's goody bags!

 Being at the exhibition all three days, we wanted to have a unique give-away for people that do took the time to visit us and our space.
 After a cuppa tea and some further thought, we contacted Fergus who was keen to help us bring our ideas on a cotton cap design into reality.

 The idea behind the cap was to have most, if not all, of the logos and lettering of the jerseys that we planned to display.
 We also wanted to have a product that we could sell after the event in case regular customers didn't want to miss out.

 We were delighted with the result and we'd say that visitors to the show were also happy too - given people's reactions when we thrust a free cap in their hands - a fair few people asked for extras for their riding buddies too!
 You also really know you've done a good job when fellow exhibitors ask for one too!